finos/fluxnova-feel-scala/docs/versioned_docs/version-1.17/developer-guide/feel-engine-clock-spi.md

 ## Implement a FEEL Engine Clock

-Create a sub-class of `org.finos.flowave.feel.FeelEngineClock`.
+Create a sub-class of `org.finos.fluxnova.feel.FeelEngineClock`.
 Implement the method `getCurrentTime()` to return the current time.

 ```scala
 class MyClock extends FeelEngineClock {